 Colleen Monn, PsyD

-My clinical experiences have spanned multiple modalities, including brief and long-term individual therapy, structured and process group therapies, evidence-based treatment programs for anxiety and perfectionism, parent skills training, outreach, and crisis intervention and response.
-Since joining Trysa Shulman & Associates I have also run both teen and young adult DBT groups.
+My clinical experiences have spanned multiple modalities, including brief and long-term individual therapy, structured and process group therapies, evidence-based treatment programs for depression, anxiety and perfectionism, parent skills training, outreach, and crisis intervention and response.
+Since joining Trysa Shulman & Associates I have also run both teen and emerging adult DBT groups.

-While I am trained as a generalist, common concerns that I work with include sexual trauma histories, developmental traumas, grief and bereavement, relational concerns/interpersonal functioning, emotion instability, identity development, self-esteem, anxiety, depression, adolescence, emerging adulthood and women’s issues.
+While I am trained as a generalist, common concerns that I work with include sexual trauma histories, developmental traumas, grief and bereavement, depression, relational concerns/interpersonal functioning, emotion instability, identity development, self-esteem, anxiety, depression, adolescence, emerging adulthood and women’s issues.